JJ-justlee/Pinky_action_Recognition/README.md

 # Pinky_action_Recognition
-pinky state recognition between fall and standing
+A state recognition system for the Pinky robot using YOLO, classifying whether it is standing or has fallen